 Provincial official motto: Ut incipet fidelis sic permanet*

 Notable media set in Ontario: Scott Pilgrim, Scott Pilgrim vs. The World, The Listener, Rookie Blue, Degrassi

 NHL teams: Toronto Maple Leafs (you will never get tickets to a home game.
 Sorry) and the Ottawa Senators.
 There have been more than a couple of petitions to bring one of the bankrupt southern US teams to the hockey-hungry province (suggested cities included Kitchener-Cambridge-Waterloo region, Hamilton, London, and Mississauga) but all have been refused.

-CFL teams: The Toronto Argonauts (known for the distinctive "Argoooos" cheer) and the Hamilton Tiger-Cats (Ti-Cats to their fans).
-The Ottawa RedBlacks will begin play in 2014.
+CFL teams: The Toronto Argonauts (known for the distinctive "Argoooos" cheer), Hamilton Tiger-Cats (Ti-Cats to their fans), and the league's newest team, the Ottawa Redblacks (which began play in 2014).